33z33/Cyber-Security/Basic.md

 ---

+Before beginning, we define some terms.
+An original message is known as the **plaintext**, while the coded message is called the **ciphertext**.
+The process of converting from plaintext to ciphertext is known as enciphering or **encryption**; restoring the plaintext from the ciphertext is deciphering or **decryption**.
+The many schemes used for encryption constitute the area of study known as **cryptography**.
+Such a scheme is known as a **cryptographic system** or a **cipher**.
+Techniques used for deciphering a message without any knowledge of the enciphering details fall into the area of **cryptanalysis**.
+Cryptanalysis is what the layperson calls “breaking the code.”
+The areas of cryptography and cryptanalysis together are called **cryptology**.

+**Cryptographic systems** are characterized along three independent dimensions:

+1. **The type of operations used for transforming plaintext to ciphertext**.
+All encryption algorithms are based on two general principles: **substitution**, in which each element in the plaintext (bit, letter, group of bits or letters) is mapped into another element, and **transposition**, in which elements in the plaintext are rearranged.
+The fundamental requirement is that no information be lost (i.e., that all operations are reversible).
+Most systems, referred to as product systems, involve multiple stages of substitutions and transpositions.
+2. **The number of keys used**.
+If both sender and receiver use the same key, the system is referred to as symmetric, single-key, secret-key, or conventional encryption.
+If the sender and receiver use different keys, the system is referred to as asymmetric, two-key, or public-key encryption.
+3. **The way in which the plaintext is processed**.
+A block cipher processes the input one block of elements at a time, producing an output block for each input block.
+A stream cipher processes the input elements continuously, producing output one element at a time, as it goes along.

+---

 - **Authentication**- It is any process by which a system verifies the identity of a user who wishes to access it.
 - **Non- repudiation**– It means to ensure that a transferred message has been sent and received by the parties claiming to have sent and received the message.
 Non-repudiation is a way to guarantee that the sender of a message cannot later deny having sent the message and that the recipient cannot deny having received the message.
 - **Integrity**– to ensure that the message was not altered during the transmission.

+#### Symmetric Encryption

+A symmetric encryption scheme has five ingredients:

+- ■ Plaintext: This is the original intelligible message or data that is fed into the algorithm as input.
+- ■ Encryption algorithm: The encryption algorithm performs various substitutions and transformations on the plaintext.
+- ■ Secret key: The secret key is also input to the encryption algorithm.
+The key is a value independent of the plaintext and of the algorithm.
+The algorithm will produce a different output depending on the specific key being used at the time.
+The exact substitutions and transformations performed by the algorithm depend on the key.
+- ■ Ciphertext: This is the scrambled message produced as output.
+It depends on the plaintext and the secret key.
+For a given message, two different keys will produce two different ciphertexts.
+The ciphertext is an apparently random stream of data and, as it stands, is unintelligible.
+- ■ Decryption algorithm: This is essentially the encryption algorithm run in reverse.
+It takes the ciphertext and the secret key and produces the original plaintext.

 [Symmetric (Private key Cryptographic) vs Asymmetric Encryption (Public Key Cryptographic)] https://www.ssl2buy.com/wiki/symmetric-vs-asymmetric-encryption-what-are-differences